enhancedformysql/enhancedformysql/README.md

 Many users claim that the performance of 8.0 has declined, but this is a misconception, often based on simple sysbench test results.
 Users should test our open-source version in real-world environments or use better tools like BenchmarkSQL TPCC to evaluate the optimized performance, ideally testing in a clustered environment.

 The feedback on performance decline mostly comes from tests on low-end machines.
 The reason for the performance decline in these environments is that the official version uses a new redo log mechanism, which employs a batch activation approach.
 This mechanism is more efficient in high-concurrency scenarios, but compared to the previous user thread self-activation mechanism, it offers no advantage in low-concurrency situations.
-Overall, in cases with low concurrency, the response speed has decreased, but overall efficiency has improved.
+Overall, in cases with low concurrency, the response speed has decreased.
 However, this new mechanism greatly improves concurrent write capabilities, allowing 8.0 to outperform version 5.7 significantly in high-concurrency scenarios.

 We have optimized for low-concurrency environments, achieving notable improvements in some cases, though these improvements are only significant in specific scenarios.

+It should be noted that, aside from the standard sysbench tests mentioned by the user, there are indeed some areas where MySQL 8.0 shows a decline.
+However, based on our extensive testing, the overall performance has improved.

 **4. What is the logic behind the modifications for high availability?**